caelohm/rymplaylists/README.md

 If I were to redo this project I would have used more advanced scraping techniques, but then there is a higher chance of getting banned by the website which is why I'm waiting on the API.
-I'll be waiting the rest of my life unfortunately. where's the api dude :(.
+I'll be waiting the rest of my life unfortunately. where's the api dude :( It's been literal YEARS.

 Aaaaaand I would also not do it based on most popular albums, I probably would have a mix of most popular and highest rated. and then I would use the highest